 numbers at Windsor, but seemingly, not at other known

-Ctenophora ornata is a Cranefly of ancient broadleaved woodlands, where it breeds within dead and rotting wood.
+Ctenophora ornata is a Cranefly of ancient broadleaved woodland, where it breeds within dead and rotting wood.
 Beech is the favoured host tree in the UK, but other trees are utilised on the continent and it has been recorded near living ancient Oaks.
 The three Sherwood Forest records (at Clipstone Old Quarter on 2nd July 2009 (Pendleton, T.A. and Pendleton, D.T.), Clipstone Old Quarter again on 1st August 2013 (Pendleton, T.A. and Pendleton, D.T.) and at Budby South Forest on 4th August 2018 (Wright, S. and Osborne, J.)) would indicate that Oak is the favoured host tree here.

 |Ctenophora pectinicornis (Linnaeus, 1758)|

-but local Cranefly, with a similar UK range to C. bimaculata.
+but local Cranefly, with a similar UK range to D. bimaculata.
 It favours

 old broadleaved woodlands, containing dead or deseased